 - Girls in polygynous societies are shorter than girls in monogamous societies because there is a race to mature early and become the junior wife of a local high-status man (and girls who mature earlier tend to be smaller)

-- Societies with high degree of resource inequality lead to polygyny, while well spread resources can support monogamy
+- Societies with a high degree of resource inequality lead to polygyny, while well-spread resources can support monogamy

 But also some bits and pieces that left me scratching my head, including: